Batsuit: The Dark Knight Trilogy (2005–2012)

-Prior to the latest upgrade to the Batsuit in the next film, Batman still uses the original less flexible Nomex-based suit.
-Interrupting a drug transaction between Scarecrow and Chechen, he uses a pneumatic mangler that allows him to bend a gun barrel and tear through the sheet metal of a van while chasing after Scarecrow.The Dark KnightBatman's Batsuit is changed in The Dark Knight (2008) due to Bruce Wayne's growing frustration over his overall lack of mobility (leading to an incident where he gets mauled by Rottweilers while breaking up a drug deal).
+Batman's Batsuit is changed in The Dark Knight (2008) due to Bruce Wayne's growing frustration over his overall lack of mobility (leading to an incident where he gets mauled by Rottweilers while breaking up a drug deal).
 In this new design, the bodysuit is made of hardened kevlar plates on titanium-dipped tri-weave fibers and is broken into multiple pieces of armor over a more flexible bodysuit for greater mobility.
 But as a trade-off, the flexible armor leaves Batman more vulnerable to injury from knives and gunfire in favor of increased flexibility and lighter weight.
 While the cowl of the Batsuit in previous film incarnations has been attached to the shoulder and neck, the Batsuit's cowl is now a separate component inspired by the design of motorcycle helmets, allowing the wearer to freely swivel and move his neck without moving the rest of his upper torso (by Bruce's personal request to Fox as 'it would make backing out of the driveway easier') as was characteristic in all the previous cinematic versions of the Batsuit.
 Also, a strong electric current runs through it that prevents anyone except Batman from removing it, to further protect his identity.

-In this Batsuit, the iconic blades on the sides of Batman's gauntlets are now retractable and are capable of firing outwards as projectiles.
-The bat emblem is smaller than the previous one and it bears a greater resemblance to the Batman logo that has been associated with the rebooted film franchise.
+In this Batsuit, the blades on the sides of Batman's gauntlets are now retractable and are capable of firing outwards as projectiles.
+The bat emblem is smaller than the previous one and it bears a greater resemblance to the Batman logo that has been associated with Nolan's films.

-The suit again has an external 'memory cloth' cape, but, now has the ability to fold into a backpack shape as demonstrated during the base-jump in Hong Kong.
-It is unclear in the film if once deployed, as a glider, it can return to this backpack shape automatically.
-According to costume designer Linda Hemming this backpack idea was developed, at the request of Christopher Nolan, as a fall back if the cape were to get caught up in the rear wheel of the Batpod in motion.
-However, the concept was not used in the Batpod sequences after the film crew realized they had failed to account for the motion of the Batpod blowing the cape behind the rider, keeping it free from the rear wheel.
+The suit again has an external 'memory cloth' cape, but, now has the ability to fold into a backpack shape as seen during the scene in which Batman performs a base-jump off a Hong Kong skyscraper.
+It was not made clear whether it can fold back into the backpack shape automatically after being used in glider mode.
+According to costume designer Linda Hemming, Nolan requested this design as a contingency in the event that the cape got caught up in the rear wheel of the Batpod while in motion.

-One notable modification was made to the utility belt; an air-powered charge-firing rifle, which allows Batman to fire timed explosive charges from considerable distances and can be folded into two halves into a box-like shape to fit into his utility belt's compartment.